simon-ohara/articles/RSpec-Guard-Zeus.md

 brew update
 brew install readline
 ```
-**NB** Im using ruby 1.9.3-p0 under rbenv with ruby-build already installed.
+**NB** Im using ruby v1.9.3-p0 under [rbenv](https://github.com/sstephenson/rbenv) with [ruby-build](https://github.com/sstephenson/ruby-build#installing-with-homebrew-for-os-x-users) already installed.
 If your setup is not like this then I suggest you read [the more detailed instructions for installing Readline](https://github.com/guard/guard/wiki/Add-Readline-support-to-Ruby-on-Mac-OS-X)

 Now add in the gems to the `:development, :test` group of your Gemfile.